 Always leading the action when it comes to local and national sports, Allie LaForce tackles any challenge head on.

+In addition, she was a member of OU's women's basketball team.
 She has worked as a color analyst, sideline reporter, and studio host for Sports Time Ohio, covering both the Mid-American Conference and the high school football and basketball championships.
-In 2005, Allie won the title of Miss Ohio Teen USA and became the first to represent the great state of Ohio as Miss Teen USA.
+In 2005, the Vermilion native won the title of Miss Ohio Teen USA and became the first to represent the great state of Ohio as Miss Teen USA.

 Her enthusiasm for sports runs in the family.
 Allie's father, Wade, played in two Stagg Bowls for the Wittenberg Tigers.
 Her mother, Lesa, was a tennis player and cheerleader at Kent State University.
-Her brother, Jack, is currently a linebacker for the Mount Union Purple Raiders and her sister, AuBree, is a four-sport standout at Vermilion High School.
+Her brother, Jack, was a linebacker for the Mount Union Purple Raiders and her sister, AuBree, was a four-sport standout at Vermilion High School.